zeerakahmed/makhzan/README.md

 ### Encoding

 - All text has been converted from a variety of original formats into text files using Unicode code points in `utf-8` encoding and `LF` line endings.
-- Unicode code points have been chosen in their fully decomposed form. *(in progress)*
+- Unicode code points have been chosen in their fully decomposed form.

 ### Textual modifications